cosperjeff-arizona/mealplan/readme.md

 ```
 mealplan/
-├── index.html              # Main app page
+├── index.html              # Home page / weekly overview
-├── css/
-│   └── styles.css          # Styling for the app
-├── js/
-│   └── app.js              # JavaScript to load and display meal data
+├── plan-manifest.js        # Coordinates the meal plan data
-└── data/
+├── shopping.html           # Shopping list view
+├── prep.html              # Sunday prep tasks view
+├── recipes.html           # Recipe index view
+├── recipe-sunday.html     # Individual recipe pages (one per day)
+├── recipe-monday.html
+├── recipe-tuesday.html
+├── recipe-wednesday.html
+├── recipe-thursday.html
+├── recipe-friday.html
+├── recipe-saturday.html
-    └── meal-plan-data.js   # Your current meal plan data
+└── data/                  # Weekly meal plan data files
+    └── [weekly-data].js
 ```

-The app reads `meal-plan-data.js` and displays it in a user-friendly format.
-Replace this file with your AI-generated plan to update the app.
+This is a **multi-page app structure** - each section and recipe has its own HTML file.
+When you update your weekly plan, you upload new data files to the `data/` folder, and the plan-manifest.js file coordinates loading the right data into each page.

+### Why This Structure?

+This approach emerged naturally through iterative development with AI assistants.
+Each time a new feature was added ("add a page for Monday's recipe"), a new HTML file was created.
+While a single-page app (SPA) with dynamic content loading would be more "modern," this multi-page approach:
+- **Works reliably** for the current use case
+- **Is easy to understand** and maintain
+- **Loads quickly** since each page is lightweight
+- **Prints well** (each recipe is a separate page)

+If it works, it works!
+Sometimes the "simple but many files" approach is better than prematurely optimizing to a more complex architecture.

 ## 💾 How Data Storage Works

-- The app uses **JavaScript data files** (.js) stored in the GitHub repository
+- The app uses **JavaScript data files** (.js) stored in the `data/` folder
-- Each week, you upload a new meal-plan-data.js file with your updated meal plan
+- Each week, you upload a new data file with your updated meal plan
+- The plan-manifest.js file tells each page where to find the current week's data
 - The data is static (doesn't change unless you upload a new file)
 - Your plan is accessible from any device via the web URL
 - No database required - keeps things simple and free!

 **What's the difference between JSON and .js files?**
 Both store structured data, but a .js file can be directly loaded by your web page as a JavaScript module.
 Think of JSON as the "recipe" and the .js file as the "recipe already in the cookbook."
-Your AI assistant generates the data in the right format, and you just upload it.
+Your AI assistant generates the data in the right format, and you just upload it to the data/ folder.

 ## 🎓 The Learning Journey